oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 Computational Stages
 --------------------

-An algorithm might have ``training`` and ``inference`` computaion stages aimed to train a model on the input dataset and compute the inference results respectively.
+An algorithm might have ``training`` and ``inference`` computation stages aimed at training a model on the input dataset and computing the inference results, respectively.

 Computational Methods
 ---------------------